Spring Qi for the Liver

 Swaying like a Bear

-- Organ: Stimulates the stomach, pancreas and spleen through swaying movements.
+- Organ: Strengthens the stomach, pancreas and spleen.

-- TCM: Qi circulation, nourish and stimulate the liver and kidneys, regulate emotions and strengthen bone marrow.
+- TCM: Qi circulation in the spleen.
+Nourish and stimulate the liver and kidneys, regulates emotions and strengthens bone marrow.

-- Health: Balance, waist and lower back muscles, help strengthen/relax the hip joints, strengthen the leg muscles, and upper and lower abdomen.
+- Health: Strengthens and relaxes the waist and lower back muscles, hip joints, leg muscles.
+Stimulates the function of the upper and lower abdomen.

 - Key Movements: Focus on creating fluid stability in the lower body, moving your centre of gravity forwards and backwards in a squatting stance.
 The waist drives the rotation of the body, which creates the swaying arms, helping to expand and compress the internal organs.